Cram (game show): $10,000 quiz

-At this time, with the studio lights still dim, and Miss Pickwick still talking; Elwood, silently explains the rules.
-Elwood will ask questions to the contestants, based on the identical information, Miss Pickwick is concurrently explaining to them.
-However, before contestants can answer a question, they have to get all four feet off the ground and onto a very uncomfortable object, (which varied greatly, and no rhyme or reason for the object being selected was given.
-It was pure, random chance, to the object the team was faced with; from a small flat raised circle stump on the ground, a balance beam, a rolling log, a high wire, or two raised balance levers) that was located in the center of the stage.
-Every time a player's foot or any part of their body touched the ground, a buzzer sounded and Elwood would stop reading and start the question again from the beginning.
-(Players could respond and answer Elwood immediately, at any time their feet were off the ground, without waiting for him to finish the question.)
-The contestants must consecutively answer five questions (and get to Level 5) correctly.
-(Or in the very least, keep a consecutive steady level streak, which if reset, contestants must start over to five).
-Giving an incorrect answer or passing, moved the team down a level, and they must recover their question streak, with the objective still to reach five levels.
+After Elwood finished explaining the rules, the studio lights were turned on in time with a loud alarm, often accompanied by Icey making a loud noise.
+A 60-second countdown immediately started, and the team had to get out of bed and run across the stage to Elwood, standing on an uncomfortable object, following the promised format.
+Elwood would ask questions based on Miss Pickwick's information.
+However, before the team could answer a question, they had to get all four feet off the ground and onto the object, (which varied greatly, and no rhyme or reason for the object being selected was given; from a small flat raised circle stump on the ground, a balance beam, a rolling log, a high wire, two surfboards or two raised balance levers) that was located in the center of the stage.
+Every time a part of anyone's body touched the ground, a buzzer sounded and Elwood would stop reading and restart the question when the players recovered.
+(Players could respond and answer immediately, at any time their feet were off the ground, without waiting for him to finish the question.)
+The contestants started at the bottom (Level 0) of a five-level ladder and must answer enough questions to reach the top (Level 5).
+Each right answer moved the team up a level, while giving an incorrect answer or passing moved them down a level.

-After Elwood is finished explaining the rules.
-The studio lights were turned on in time with a loud alarm, often accompanied by Icey making a loud noise such as banging trash can lids, running a chainsaw, or playing an electric guitar at full volume.
-A 60-second countdown immediately started, and the team had to get out of bed and run across the stage to Elwood, standing on the uncomfortable object, following the as promised format, Elwood just explained previously.

-If the team reached Level 5 before time ran out, they split $10,000; if not, they split $100 for each level they had reached (e.g. Level 3 – $300), in addition to their $1000 they received for being the winning team of the episode.
-If a team did not manage to get a single answer correct, (or they gave correct answer(s), but also gave incorrect answers or passes in the process, so therefore, their streak was reset) they simply kept their $1000.
-Cram souvenir coffee mugs were given to $10,000 winners in the first season, and to all game-winning teams in the second season.
+If the team reached Level 5 before time ran out, they split $10,000; if not, they split $100 for each level they had reached.
+Cram souvenir coffee mugs were given to $10,000 winners in the first season, and to all winning teams in the second season.